 To understand Direct Digital Control (DDC) we must understand the basic control loop.
 Even the most adept HVAC controls technicians benefit in their work from going back to the basic control loop to solve problems or break down and understand complex DDC control algorithms.
 For a basic DDC Controls or building automation control loop we need to understand three things:

 DDC Control Loop | Building Automation - Input

 The control loop begins with the input sensor or switch.
 A device that measures something such as temperature, humidity, carbon dioxide, carbon monoxide, or even a switch that closes or opens can be the input signal for DDC.
 An example of a switch input would be a fire detector alarm or dry contacts closing on a current transformer that senses a motor is energized.

-These input devices are connected directly to the controller for next process in the DDC Control Loop.
+These input devices are connected directly to the controller for the next process in the DDC Control Loop.

 DDC Control Loop | Building Automation - Processing

 The reception of the input signal by the controller.
 The controller processes this signal based on the program.
 Depending on the program will depend on the control response to the output device.
 An output signal can be the output signal to a variable frequency drive (analog) or to dry contacts (open or close the contacts) or many other devices.
 The control response can be either

 - Floating Control e.g. an actuator controlling an air damper or a chilled water valve where the CFM’s are controlled or the GPM is modulated with a VFD based on a pressure set point for the chilled water.

 - Two-Position control e.g. a hot water valve that is either open or closed

-- Proportional is typically abbreviated by a P and is a response sent out by the controller to the output device
+- The proportional is typically abbreviated by a P and is a response sent out by the controller to the output device

 - Proportional plus Integral is typically abbreviated by PI and is a response sent out by the controller to the output device